barn2plugins/document-library-lite/readme.txt

 * **show_footer** - Show or hide the footer row of the file manager.

 For example: `[doc_library doc_category="meetings" content="title,content,link" sort_by="date"]`

-View the [full documentation](https://barn2.com/kb/document-library-wordpress-documentation/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg), check out the [demo](https://documentlibrary-free.barn2.com/), and if you need more features then have a look at [Document Library Pro](https://barn2.com/wordpress-plugins/document-library-pro/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg).
+View the [full documentation](https://barn2.com/kb/document-library-wordpress-documentation?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg#doc-library-shortcode), check out the [demo](https://documentlibrary-free.barn2.com/), and if you need more features then have a look at [Document Library Pro](https://barn2.com/wordpress-plugins/document-library-pro/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg).

 Thank you for using our free WordPress document library plugin 🙂

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/document-library-lite` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the **Plugins** screen in WordPress.
 3. Follow the setup wizard or go to **Documents > Settings** and configure your document libraries.
 4. View your document library by going to the Document Library page.